cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 1. Perform a scalar multiplication ScalarMult(pk, s), and output the encoding of the resulting point as the public key.

-UnblindPublicKey(pkR, bk) works as follows.
+UnblindPublicKey(pkR, bk, ctx) works as follows.

-1. Compute the secret scalar s from bk as in BlindPublicKey.
+1. Compute the secret scalar s from bk and ctx as in BlindPublicKey.
 1. Compute the sInv = ModInverse(s, L), where L is as defined in {{RFC8032, Section 5.1}}.
 1. Perform a scalar multiplication ScalarMult(pk, sInv), and output the encoding of the resulting point as the public key.